-O.1 Landscape design is considered during dwelling design.
+- O.1 Landscape design is considered during dwelling design. - 0.2 Landscape species are to achieve a semi-rural character.

-C.1 A Landscape Plan is to be submitted with a DA for a dwelling house.
+C.1 A Landscape Plan facilitating a semi-rural character is to be submitted with a DA for a dwelling house.